panoply/syncify/readme.md

 # Transform

-In Syncify, asset files can be transformed and augmented before being written to the defined `output` directory and uploaded to your Shopify store.
-The `transform` option allows you to control how your asset files are processed.
+In Syncify, asset files can be transformed before being written to the defined `output` directory and uploaded to your Shopify store.
+The `transform` option provides users with control of the "asset pipeline" and Syncify exposes configuration wrappers for handling files together with modern developer tooling.

 Syncify supports built-in and partial processing for the following file types:

 - `.json`
 - `.js`